top of page

-Over 7500 Japanese and Japanese Americans were incarcerated behind barbed wire fencing on the Puyallup Fairgrounds, now known as the Washington State Fairgrounds.
-The majority of the population was from Seattle, but people from Fife, Puyallup, Kapowsin, Eatonville, Snohomish, Sumner and, even Alaska were forced to live in horse stalls.
-This assembly center was open in April of 1942 and closed in September of 1942.
+Over 7600 Japanese and Japanese Americans were incarcerated behind barbed wire fencing on the Puyallup Fairgrounds, now known as the Washington State Fairgrounds.
+The majority of the population was from Seattle, but people from Fife, Puyallup, Kapowsin, Eatonville, Snohomish, and Alaska were forced to live in horse stalls and animal pens, along with apartments in barracks.
+This assembly center was open in April 1942 and closed in September 1942.

 "Camp Harmony" was given this nickname after a Seattle PI photographer mentioned to his editor that the Japanese people were quiet and harmonious.
-Thus, the nickname and it has remained all these years.
+Thus, the nickname that has remained all these years.

 bottom of page